connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 ### Doolin

-Doolin and the area around it was awesome.
+Doolin and the area around it were awesome.
 We saw really cool trad music at a pub (McDermotts).
 We spent most of a day on Inis Mor, the biggest of the Aran islands, biking around.
 From this point onwards we had perfect weather.